neuronsimulator/nrn/analysis/programmatic/impedance.rst

         LinearMechanism not allowed.

         Because we are not doing the complete full df/dy calculation, there may be interactions between states that are not computed.
-Gap junctions mentioned above are a case in point.
-Others are where ion concentration equations are voltage sensitive in one mechanism and then the ionic current is concentration sensitive in another mechanism. ie. the typical way NEURON deals with ionic concentration coupling to current
+        An example is  where ion concentration
+        equations are voltage sensitive in one mechanism and then the ionic current is concentration sensitive in another mechanism. ie. the typical way NEURON deals with ionic concentration coupling to current